Why Dentists Run Late: 17 time sucks that can destroy your schedule

 Arriving late is a self‑inflicted injury.

-Efficient dentists arrive early, 15-20 minutes before the first patient is a good guide.
-They review the schedule, anticipate challenges, and set the tone for the team.
+Efficient dentists arrive early, 15 minutes before the first patient is a good guide.
+They review the schedule (preferably in a morning huddle, which is covered in the next point), anticipate challenges, and set the tone for the team.
 I found that time let me settle and focus.

-A day that begins smoothly tends to stay smooth.
+A day that begins smoothly usually stays smooth.
 A day that begins in a rush rarely recovers.

 14. Not reviewing the day’s schedule or anticipating complications

-Even worse, they fail to anticipate the complications that any experienced dentist could see coming.
-A deep restoration that may turn into endodontics, a cracked tooth that may require a crown rather than a filling, or a patient with a strong gag reflex who will need more time for impressions.
+Even worse, they fail to anticipate the complications that they could have seen coming.
+A deep restoration that may turn into endodontics, a cracked tooth that may require a crown rather than a filling, or a patient with a strong gag reflex who will need more time.

 When you don’t anticipate these issues, you lose time reacting to them.

-15. Allowing unclear or incomplete treatment plans to slow everything down
+15. Allowing incomplete treatment plans to slow everything down

 A surprising amount of lateness comes from unclear treatment plans.

-When the dentist hasn’t clearly mapped out what needs to be done — or hasn’t communicated it clearly to the team — the appointment becomes a guessing game.
-I’ve been in practices where the treatment plan is “NV CT” (“Next Visit Continue Treatment”).
+When the dentist hasn’t got a clear, written treatment plan the appointment becomes a guessing game.
+I’ve been in practices where the treatment plan is written in the patient chart as “NV CT” (“Next Visit Continue Treatment”).
 That is completely vague and hopeless.

 In such practices, the nurse sets up for one procedure while the dentist is thinking of another, and the patient believes they’re having something different again.
-Time is lost clarifying, explaining, resetting expectations, and reorganising the tray.
+Time is lost clarifying, explaining, resetting expectations, and reorganising.

 Dentistry moves fastest when everyone in the room knows exactly what is happening.
 A clear written treatment plan that’s communicated to both the patient and the team, eliminates confusion and gets the appointment moving from the moment you sit down.